skojaku/adv-net-sci/_sources/m05-clustering/what-to-learn.md

+# Module 5: Clustering

-# What to learn in this module
+## What to learn in this module

 In this module, we will learn community detection, one of the most widely-used yet controversial techniques in network analysis.
 We will learn:
 - What is community structure in networks?